(Full time) 2022 start

 Based in Leeds University Business School, this course centres on advanced economics and econometrics, engaging with cutting-edge research within the discipline.

 You’ll gain unique insight into pressing economic issues, from the microeconomics of firms and markets to the macroeconomics of the global economy.
-Optional modules will also allow you to tailor your learning to your interests or career plans.
+Optional modules allow you to tailor your learning to your interests or career plans.

-Course content
+Course details

 Course structure